YMCA Camp Wanakita: History

 Camp Wanakita was designed as a replacement for Erie Heights on Lake Erie which was itself a replacement for Camp Tekahoinwake on the Grand River.
 Both of these locations were considered too developed so George Jones and co-workers from the YMCA chose Koshlong Lake as the site for Wanakita in 1953.
 The name "Wanakita" was chosen by Keith Smith.
 Wanakita began as an all-boys camp and during its early years, the nurse was the only woman who was regularly on the camp grounds.
 In 1969, the camp started offering the same opportunities to girls.
 Since 1991, Wanakita has partnered with Hemophilia Ontario and offered instruction on the proper use of clotting agents.

 Wanakita originally owned 30 acres of land but has grown to a size of over 1,000 acres.
 Its largest expansion came from a private donation by a landowner who felt that the camp was a positive presence on Koshlong Lake.
 For its 50th anniversary in 2003, the camp spent $3 million on landscaping and building additional cabins.
 This construction provided washrooms to many of the cabin areas that were previously only serviced by kybos.
 This restructuring allowed Wanakita to run its family camp program all summer long which had previously only been run for one week every summer.
 Instead of dividing summer campers between the West and East sides, the directors started assigning all summer campers to cabins in the expanded West side, leaving the East side available for families.
 This decision was controversial among the core audience of residential campers.

 One of the staff members most involved with the growth of the camp is Steve Heming whose first experience with the camp came in 1964 at age 10.
 He continued to return to Wanakita, first as a camper and later as a counsellor and became the general manager during the 1980s.
 Heming retired in 2010 and passed on his position to Andy Gruppe.
 In 2011, the camp was given an "Enviro-Hero" award by the Haliburton Highlands Land Trust.

+The camp has also been featured in teen series like Camp Rock (2008) and Camp Rock 2 (2010), on Disney Channel, where it followed the life of pop stars and other campers during music summer camp.